daverick/otel-kind/README.md

 ## Miscellaneous

-`OpenTelemetry Collector Metrics.ndjson` is a Kibana Dahsboard (8.9.1) to see the receiver and exporter metrics of the Otel Collector.
+`OpenTelemetry Collector Metrics.ndjson` is a Kibana Dashboard (8.9.1) to see the receiver and exporter metrics of the Otel Collector.